 - Choose your response – Exercise your right to choose how you respond to the bad karma days

 - Choose your attitude – We can choose to be upset or anxious or to be calm and in control.

-4. Identify what you can control and what you can’t control – Focus your energy on what you can control and let go of what you can’t control
+- Identify what you can control and what you can’t control – Focus your energy on what you can manage and let go of what you can’t control

-Leadership is always about choices and the choices made should never focus on the uncontrollable, never serve to feed our egos, attitudes or angst but the choices that serve those who follow and the organization you serve…
+Leadership is always about choices, and the choices made should never focus on the uncontrollable, never serve to feed our egos, attitudes, or angst but the those who follow you and the organization you serve.